benbarnett/benbarnett.net/_posts/2019-01-24-components-multiple-platforms.markdown

 The efficiency of writing once & deploying everywhere comes after the team coordination dance has been done.
 The key is getting past that point.
 The first phase is high cost, low (apparent) output.

 Generally, I think we help team coordination by taking another look at product ownership.
-Slicing ownership by page doesn’t always cut it, and owning features without the context of the pages they live on isn’t much better.
+Slicing ownership by page doesn’t always cut it, and owning features without the context of the pages they live on isn’t always better.
 We have guilds for cross-cutting concerns, but we can go further.

 For me, this remains the hardest piece of the puzzle.
 Whether it was working on [Dough](https://benbarnett.net/blog/2015/01/29/making-with-dough) or [x-dash](https://github.com/Financial-Times/x-dash/), the organisational fit for a quality set of shared components doesn’t necessarily align with a feature-focused outcome.
+This mainly applies to larger organisations with multiple teams.

-While writing this post, [Darian Moody tweeted](https://twitter.com/djm_/status/1100776855236476928) something that essentially distills this post into a few characters:
+While writing this post, [Darian Moody tweeted](https://twitter.com/djm_/status/1100776855236476928) something that distills this post into a few words:

 > Changing code is easy.
 >
 > Changing human process is the hard mode.

 The need for this way of working isn’t going away.
-I hope to write another post, in less than a decade, that speaks of how the industry adapted to make all this a bit easier.
+I hope to write another post – in less than a decade – that speaks of how the industry adapted to make all this a bit easier.